-Proud tournament sponsor for the 14th Annual Charity Golf Classic benefiting Safe Kids Cobb County & Cobb County Safety Village.
-The money raised by the golf tournament and silent auction is providing hundreds of local children with individualized child safety seat checks, bicycle safety rodeos, home safety kits and other community safety education programs.
+The Cobb Public Safety Charity Golf Classic benefits Safe Kids Cobb County & Cobb County Safety Village.
+The money raised by the golf tournament and silent auction provides hundreds of local children with individualized child safety seat checks, bicycle safety rodeos, home safety kits and other community safety education programs.

 Congratulations to North Cobb Football on their undefeated season so far!

 Check us out in the Cobb County 2019 Factbook.
 If you haven’t received a copy and want one, give us a call and you’re welcome to come by and pick up one of our extra copies.

 Proud sponsor of the 2018 Superior Plumbing Charity Classic held Monday at the Marietta Country Club.
 Proceeds from the tournament benefit Children’s Healthcare of Atlanta.